-- 4.3.3.1 The section modulus and thickness of side longitudinal and vertical stiffeners are to comply with the requirements in 4.8.1.2 and 4.8.1.3. - 4.3.3.2 The span of the longitudinal or vertical stiffeners is to be measured along the member. - 4.3.3.3 End connections of longitudinals at transverse bulkheads are to provide fixity, lateral support, and when not continuous are to be provided with soft-nosed brackets.
+- 4.3.3.1 The section modulus and thickness of side longitudinal and vertical stiffeners are to comply with the requirements in 4.8.1.2 and 4.8.1.3. - 4.3.3.2 (void) - 4.3.3.3 End connections of longitudinals at transverse bulkheads are to provide fixity, lateral support, and when not continuous are to be provided with soft-nosed brackets.
 Brackets lapped onto the longitudinals are not to be fitted.